wearwolf/FloppyImageRectifier/Docs/FM.md

 # FM Encoding

-FM, or Frequency Encoding, is a method of storing information on magnetic media
+FM, or Frequency Modulation Encoding, is a method of storing information on magnetic media

 Information is stored using changes in the polarity of a magnetic substance, these are known as flux transitions.
 A flux transition encodes a binary 1 while a lack of a flux transition encodes a 0.